-More complex solutions include content management systems that organize and control the content for many websites (particularly larger corporate sites).
+Collaboration technologies range from simple features such as commenting and revision or change tracking, to collaboration solutions such as content management systems that organize and control the content for many websites (particularly larger corporate sites).

 A wiki is a website that allows anyone with access to add new material and edit existing material.